spzala/myrepo/README.md

- my repo for specific usage for opentech
+ My repo for specific usage for opentech.